LM-UCSD/Group5_Capstone_WI25/README.md

         If you encounter memory errors, ensure that no unnecessary data is committed to memory on your system.
         Clear this notebook's variables for memory after runnin it ot prevent memory errors in the next modeling ntoebook.

+## Pre-Trained Model

+    Download and run 4.
+Pre-Trained Model Notebook.ipynb:
+        This note book contains steps for using our pre-trained model (pickle file format).
+This notebook can be used to run verify the results of our model if desired and the processing time of our model notebooks are untenable.
+    Note:
+        This notebook uses files present in our github repo and should require no intervention to run.